ModanwalPriti06/Node.js-Express.js-Notes/README.md

       console.error('Write error:', err);
     });
 ```
 - pipe(): The .pipe() method connects a readable stream to a writable stream.
 It automatically handles backpressure — so it won’t overload the destination.
+Pipe function send data directly to client automatically without asked ending the code such as res.end();

 #### Real-Life Example: Sending large files to client (download API)
 ```